openplotter/docs/getting_started/installing.rst

 .. danger::
 	You must change the default password for the user *pi*.
 Otherwise, any user will be able to access your system easily.

-Most of these settings an more can be configured before building the system if you use the **OpenPlotter À la Carte** edition.
+Most of these settings an more can be configured before building the img or NOOBS files if you use the **OpenPlotter À la Carte** edition.

 If you are using the img option of the **OpenPlotter Headless** edition, you should see the SSID of the access point after a few seconds of inserting the SD into the Raspberry and turning it on.